dotnet/docs/docs/core/testing/unit-testing-mstest-writing-tests-attributes.md

 > The timeout is not guaranteed to be precise.
 The test will be aborted after the specified time has passed, but it may take a few milliseconds longer.

 When using the timeout feature, a separate thread/task is created to run the test method.
 The main thread/task is responsible for monitoring the timeout and unobserving the method thread/task if the timeout is reached.

 Starting with MSTest 3.6, it is possible to specify `CooperativeCancellation` property on the attribute (or globally through runsettings) to enable cooperative cancellation.
-In this mode, the method is responsible for checking the cancellation token and aborting the test if it is signaled as you would do in any normal .NET method.
+In this mode, the method is responsible for checking the cancellation token and aborting the test if it is signaled as you would do in a typical `async` method.
 This mode is more performant and allows for more precise control over the cancellation process.
+This mode can be applied to both async and sync methods.

 ### STATestClassAttribute

 When applied to a test class, the `[STATestClass]` attribute indicates that all test methods (and the `[ClassInitialize]` and `[ClassCleanup]` methods) in the class should be run in a single-threaded apartment (STA).
-This attribute is useful when the test methods interact with COM objects that require an STA.
+This attribute is useful when the test methods interact with COM objects that require STA.

 > [!NOTE]
 > This is only supported on Windows.

 ### STATestMethodAttribute

 When applied to a test method, the `[STATestMethod]` attribute indicates that the test method should be run in a single-threaded apartment (STA).
-This attribute is useful when the test method interacts with COM objects that require an STA.
+This attribute is useful when the test method interacts with COM objects that require STA.

 > [!NOTE]
 > This is only supported on Windows.